 It’s hard to stay in a magnificent property like this without wondering if the hotel itself is respectful of its natural surroundings.
 For instance, given that the Rainforest Villa is located in the jungle, how much destruction was wrecked by industrial machinery and how much of the woodland was sacrificed in the name of luxury?

-The answer is very little.
+The answer is: very little.
 When it was first constructed in the early 90s, (The Datai Langkawi was opened in 1993), trained elephants felled the trees and the resulting timbre was reused in construction.
-Naturally, this meant that the property was built using wood – red blue, yellow balau and belian – sourced as locally as possible.
+Naturally, this meant that the property was built using wood – red balau, yellow balau and belian – were sourced as locally as possible.
 Where a clearing had to be made, new native trees were planted.

 This story first appeared on Lifestyle Asia Singapore